CreativeInquiry/MS6252B_Anemometer/README.md

 ![ms6252b_in_processing.jpg](images/ms6252b_in_processing.jpg)

-This repository documents reverse-engineering work for reading live USB measurments of wind speed, temperature, and relative humidity from a MASTECH MS6252B digital anemometer in Processing/Java and Python:
+This repository documents how to read live USB measurements of wind speed, temperature, and relative humidity from a MASTECH MS6252B digital anemometer in Processing/Java and Python:

 * [**Processing (Java) v4.5.1 data capture program**](ms6252b_anemometer_pde/ms6252b_anemometer_pde.pde)
 * [**Python3 data capture program**](ms6252b_anemometer_python/ms6252b_readings.py)

+To the best of our knowledge, the data streams produced by the MS6252B have not been documented by the manufacturer or elsewhere.
+The information presented here was obtained by reverse-engineering the data streamed by the device.

 ---

+## Overview

 <img src="images/ms6252b.png" height="256">

-The [MASTECH MS6252B](https://www.mastech-group.com/global/en/ms6252b.html) is a handheld digital anemometer with a fan sensor, LCD, backlight, and USB real-time data upload mode.
-According to the [user manual](ms6252b_user_manual.pdf) (3MB PDF), it can measure wind speed, ambient temperature, and relative humidity (supported here), as well as air volume, dew point temperature, and wet bulb temperature.
+The [**MASTECH MS6252B**](https://www.mastech-group.com/global/en/ms6252b.html), [about $100](https://www.amazon.com/MS6252B-Handheld-Digital-Anemometer-Interface/dp/B0G2FZ76PD/ref=sr_1_1?crid=1O8XOCBQWRP4O&dib=eyJ2IjoiMSJ9.2KgFDfbQCUnT8dVQoPpNEK8AWc0tFysKuyoyaZ-5IS2bMJRKnewOtY_uSAy62Ei3UZcHgzUFYTtl5xiKYHUWcSAJe75yJUWkJ5096X12BkoG_lNRKkvm2XSHx4rOi2_OuBb4DbnIHVAdanVNSUluzVd2cQNLDkg1pev9UGnsFHRJGVTJsvFo3Sz21sqhjuykwqsVO_GSpbyd87w2EYIdx1in4E24NtqHL8tvE3x8Z2Cu288B2UdXzsNMDVlitJi7TLQMwULEY84JlYGzDd8PhSsYuu42xQhlCFaH64yD224.UyZKPMc0CdCTGmE_RpiSYytYXyzhqaIyEdLw6Te8HzY&dib_tag=se&keywords=MS6252B&qid=1781942029&sprefix=ms6252b%2Caps%2C142&sr=8-1), is a handheld digital anemometer with a mode for providing real-time data over USB.
+According to the [user manual](ms6252b_user_manual.pdf) (3MB PDF), it can measure wind speed, ambient temperature, relative humidity, air volume, dew point temperature, and wet bulb temperature.
 The front-panel controls provide unit switching, minimum/maximum readings, temperature mode selection, and the toggling of USB data transmission.
 The meter can be handheld or mounted for fixed measurements, and it runs from a single 9V battery.

 This repository focuses on acquiring the live USB stream: enabling USB mode on the meter, decoding the binary serial packets, and using the readings within Processing/Java or plain Python command-line tools.
+This project provides code for acquiring wind speed, ambient temperature, and relative humidity, but does not yet support acquisition of air volume, dew point temperature, or wet bulb temperature measurements.

 ---